jwebs1/PublicKB/README.md

 ### Brackets

-Sometimes the code around a KB page will not display properly if you use these double brackets (some code variables use these): `{{ }}`.
+Sometimes the code around a KB page will not display properly if you use these double brackets (some code variables use them): `{{ }}`.

 In order to bypass this, you should precede the double brackets with a single backslash: `\{{ }}`